rakshit-binary/perl-Quant-Framework/README.md

 ```
 my $ir_data = Quant::Framework::ImpliedRate->new(
             symbol => 'USD-EUR',
-            chronicle_reader => $chronicle_r
+            chronicle_reader => $chronicle_r);
-            );

 my $rates = $ir_data->rates;
 ```

 ##Quant::Framework::Asset

 An asset is anything which has value and can be bought and sold.
 For example in a forex currency pair (EUR/USD) you will be paying/receiving USD when you buy/sell EUR.
 So here EUR is the asset.
 Also for indices or stocks you will be paying domestic currency to buy units of index or stock.
-So Index or Stock are assets.
+So Index or Stock are assets too.

 This module can be used to read dividend rates for an asset.
 You will need to pass symbol name when instantiating the module.